KulunuOS/KulunuOS.github.io/_posts/2020-01-26-dinosaurs.md

 ## Introduction

-Realsense 435i and a custom gazebo world is implemented in this tutorial.
+Realsense 435i and a custom gazebo world is implemented in this tutorials.

 ## Dependencies